Jaspreet-Nijjar/Jaspreet-Nijjar/README.md

 ## About Me
 I'm an aspiring **Front-End Developer** based in the **United Kingdom**.
 I have a scientific background in biology, primarily working in the oncology field and have gained experience in academic scientific publishing.
 I have always been interested in exploring creative pursuits and gained a strong interest in Front End Development.
 I'm interested in developing my skills and exploring further technologies.

 Currently, I'm enjoying learning a lot more about React and exploring TypeScript further.
-I love to see a design and bring it to life!
+I enjoy the creative process of bringing a design to life!

 - 👀 I’m interested in learning more about React
 - 🌱 I’m currently learning TypeScript